 That is the most common issue of unfitting shoes.
-Your foot will slip inside the shoe causing blisters or more serious damages.
+Your foot will slip inside the shoe causing blisters or more serious damage.

 2. The heel can be slide out of the shoe.

 Running or kicking the ball is almost impossible with excessive cleats.
 You will always have the danger to miss your shoe while playing if it doesn’t fit well.